NeoGeographyToolkit/StereoPipeline/docs/tools/image_mosaic.rst

     The width in pixels over which blending is performed.
 Default is calculated based on the overlap width.

---band <integer (default: 0)>
+--band <integer (default: 1)>
-    Specify a band to use for multi-channel images.
+    Specify a band (channel) to use for multi-channel images.
+The band count starts from 1.

 --ot <type (default: Float32)>
     Output data type.
 Supported types: Byte, UInt16, Int16, UInt32,